Title: state representative, city councilman, real estate developer

 Sam parceled off some of his 30 acres to his children, three of whom lived there for many years afterward with their own cooks and butlers, a lifestyle their grandparents could have only imagined.
 One daughter married an attorney, one married an investment banker, a third married the owner of a printing company, and the other son was an architect.

-There are, however, plenty of Crothers here, in various locations, including Sam’s parents, five of his siblings and their children.
+None did, but there are plenty of Crothers here, in various locations.
+Sam and Marion had a son buried in Section 149 after living only one month in 1893.
+Sam’s parents and five of his siblings and their children are also at Mount Moriah.
 One other burial was his aunt, Mary Ann Crothers, who is notable for having lived 104 years without ever being married.

 Support the Friends of Mount Moriah